eneller/bootloader-oem-bruteforce/README.md

 # Unlock Huawei bootloader with brute force

+## This repository has been archived.
+If you are using a phone with a locked bootloader you can still try this, but it is recommended to consider paid options if available.

 ## Preface

 After closing the official EMUI website, which allowed you to retrieve the code to unlock the bootloader of Huawei/Honor phones, here is a python script to retrieve it by yourself.